Botspot/vibe-editor/README.md

 For years I've just been suffering with the choice between LibreOffice, and a poorly written shell script I made, but _this is 2026!_ Learning to code is now 100% optional for things like this.
 After about an hour, this is what Gemini 3.1 Pro delivered.
 Don't ask me how it works.
 I don't know how it works.
 I don't need to.

+## Purpose
 This repo serves as a time capsule for what AI was capable of during this point in time.
 A year ago making something like this would have been a struggle.
 Now it was easy.
 How much will it improve in another year?
+This is mainly as a demo and for my personal use.
+However, if you use this, like it, and want to see a feature added, go [open an issue](https://github.com/Botspot/vibe-editor/issues) or [pull request](https://github.com/Botspot/vibe-editor/pulls).

 ## Features